AylinOguz/Customer_Segmentation_with_RFM_Analysis/README.md

 ## Business Problem

-The e-commerce company wants to segment its customers in order to design marketing strategies for different customer types.
+An e-commerce company aims to segment its customers and develop marketing strategies tailored to each segment.
+The dataset "https://archive.ics.uci.edu/dataset/502/online+retail+ii " contains sales data from an online retail store based in the UK, covering the period from 01/12/2009 to 09/12/2011.
+Dataset: Online Retail II

 ### Variables in the dataset: